MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/testing-permissionsets.md

     Test codeunits and test functions include the **TestPermissions** property.
 This  property has the following values: **Disabled**, **Restrictive**, **NonRestrictive**, **InheritFromCodeunit**.
 At runtime, the property value is passed on to the **OnBeforeTestRun** and **OnAfterTestRun** triggers of test runner codeunits.
 The values alone do not do anything.
 You define which permission sets are applied to the test for each value by coding the **OnBeforeTestRun** and **OnAfterTestRun** triggers of a test runner codeunit.
 *   Test runner codeunits

-    You use test runner codeunits apply the permission sets to the test by adding code to the **OnBeforeTestRun** and **OnAfterTestRun** triggers.
-These triggers include the *FunctionTestPermissions* parameter (data type TestPermissions) that takes the value of the **TestPermissions** property that is passed on from the test codeunit or test function that is run.
-You add code on these triggers to define what permission sets to use for the test based on the value of the *FunctionTestPermissions* parameter.
+    You use test runner codeunits to apply the permission sets to the test.
+You do this by adding code to the **OnBeforeTestRun** and **OnAfterTestRun** triggers of the test runner codeunit.
+These triggers include the *FunctionTestPermissions* parameter, which has the data type TestPermissions.
+The *FunctionTestPermissions* parameter takes the value of the **TestPermissions** property that is passed on from the test codeunit or test function that is run.
+You add code on the triggers to define what permission sets to use for the test, based on the value of the *FunctionTestPermissions* parameter.

     Typically, you code the **OnBeforeTestRun** trigger to assign the permission sets to the test, and the **OnAfterTestRun** trigger to clear the permission sets.

 ## Example
 This simple code example illustrates how to test with permission sets.
-It uses a test runner code unit to apply permissions sets to test functions based on the different values of the **TestPermissions** property of the test function.
+It uses a test runner code unit to apply permission sets to test functions.
+The applied permission sets are determined by the different values of the **TestPermissions** property of the test function.

-For applying permission sets, the code uses DotNet data type variable for **Microsoft.Dynamics.Nav.PermissionTestHelper** assembly.
-This assembly is provided as a server add-in with the Dynamics NAV Server installation.
+For applying permission sets, the code uses a DotNet data type variable for **Microsoft.Dynamics.Nav.PermissionTestHelper** assembly.
+This assembly is provided as a server add-in with the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] installation.

 The OnBeforeTestRun trigger will apply one of three permission sets, which have the Role IDs **O365 BASIC**, **O365 BUS FULL ACCESS**, and **SUPER**.